jguamie/system-design/notes/map-reduce.md

   * If tasks have an In-Progress state, the master changes the worker's tasks to Idle.
 Next, the master reschedules the tasks onto other workers.
   * For map tasks in a Completed state, the tasks need to be rescheduled because the output is on the failed machine's local disk and therefore, it is inaccessible.
   * For reduce tasks in a Completed state, the tasks do not need to be rescheduled as the output is stored on GFS.
 * MapReduce is resilient to a large number of worker failures.
 In one example, network maintenance caused 80 machines to become unreachable.
-The MapReduce master rescheduled the tasks onto other machines and was able to successfuly complete the MapReduce operation.
+The MapReduce master rescheduled the tasks onto other machines and was able to successfully complete the MapReduce operation.
 ### Master Failure
 The master periodically writes checkpoints for its data structures.
 If the master dies, a new master will be started from the last checkpointed state.
 If this fails, the MapReduce computation is aborted and the client will have to retry the MapReduce operation.
 ## Atomic Commits